Join our Graduate Program

 - Thesis: 27 units

-- Comprehensive Exam Option A, Comprehensive Exam Option B, or Thesis (Select One):
+- Comprehensive Exam Option or Thesis Option (Select One)

 - MAT 699, for the research, writing, and oral defense of an approved thesis.
 Please note: You may end up taking more than the 6 units of thesis credit you can count toward your degree because you must register for it each semester while you are working on your thesis.
 (6 units)